KyreSPWN/SPWN/RoE.md

 **Territories:**
 - Follow RoE
 - Any Z-nodes hits a screenshot is required, as previously described.
-- Our guidelines for mining in Origin Space (aka Territories) are found here:
+- Our guidelines for mining in Origin Space (aka Territories) are found here: [Mining in Territory](https://github.com/KyreSPWN/SPWN/blob/main/TerritoryMining.md)
 - We ask any alliance to send a message in embassy or a message in game that you will be entering territory for Q trial events, and we will our utmost to respond quickly and notify in AC that you are not to be harmed
 - If any of our members have a Q trial in a territory not owned by us, we ask you to please send a message to the leadership of the alliance that owns it before heading into their territory